YanaDev49/travelsense-ai/README.md

 ![alt text](image-5.png)

- Ruby is the  greeted by our Tailored-line bot and is encouraged to take a quick travel questionnaire that will take some details about her trip 📝.
+ Ruby is then greeted by our Tailored-line bot and is encouraged to take a quick travel questionnaire that will take some details about her trip 📝.
 These details will be used as data to generate her personalised itinerary based on factual information about her travel.🌍

 ![alt text](image-6.png)